MarSoft/pip/src/pip/_vendor/README.rst

 As mentioned in the rationale, we, the pip team, would prefer it if pip was not debundled (other than optionally ``pip/_vendor/requests/cacert.pem``) and that pip was left intact.
-However, if you insist on doing so, we have a semi-supported method that we do test in our CI, but requires a bit of extra work on your end in order to solve the problems described above.
+However, if you insist on doing so, we have a semi-supported method that we do not test in our CI and requires a bit of extra work on your end in order to solve the problems described above.

 1. Delete everything in ``pip/_vendor/`` **except** for